Hillsborough, North Carolina: Historic sites

 There are numerous historical sites to visit in Hillsborough, including some dating to the late eighteenth century.
 More than 100 surviving late eighteenth and nineteenth-century structures help illustrate its history of prominence in the early period of the state.

 In addition, numerous secondary buildings, bridges, mill sites and dams along the Eno River document the local history.
 Native American relics have been recovered from the sites of ancient villages thousands of years old.

 Alexander Dickson House

 The Hillsborough Visitors Center operates from this late-18th century Quaker-plan house.
 It was moved from its original location 1 mi southeast of Hillsborough to its present location in the historic district.
 The site includes an office used by Confederate Gen. Joseph E. Johnston.

 Old Orange County Courthouse

 The Old Orange County Courthouse is an 1844 Greek-revival building designed and built by local builder John Berry.
 The courthouse is still used for county judicial business.
+The circa 1760s Hillsborough Clock located atop the town courthouse was once believed to be a gift from King George III, but its origin is currently unknown.
+It was first placed in the town church, then moved to the Market House.
+In 1781, David Fanning and the Tories raided the town, seized the bell of the clock, and threw it into the Eno River, but it was fished out by the people at war's end, the clock was fixed, given new weights, and placed in the courthouse where it still works today over 250 years later.
+It is one of the five oldest functioning tower clocks in the USA today.